MagnusS0/Cardio-Good-Fitness/README.md

 ```

 ### Results
-After training and tuning the logistic regression model perfomece the best, the following performance was achieved:
+After training and tuning, the logistic regression model perfomece the best, the following performance was achieved:
 ### Logistic Regression Model

 - Training Accuracy: 0.7857